koosoli/AirCom/README.md

 **USE THIS CODE AT YOUR OWN RISK.
 IT IS PROVIDED AS-IS WITHOUT ANY GUARANTEES OF FUNCTIONALITY, SAFETY, OR SUITABILITY FOR ANY PURPOSE.**

-The architectural improvements represent significant enhancements in code quality, safety, and maintainability.
-However, the code remains untested and should not be used in any critical applications without comprehensive testing and validation.

 ---

-*Last updated: 2024*
 *Status: UNTESTED PROOF-OF-CONCEPT*